-Download dozens of free ready-made office templates created in MS Word & MS Excel
+Download thousands of free ready-made office templates for MS Word & MS Excel

-7+ Job Winning Professional CV Resume Templates for MS Word – Editable
+7+ Professional Job-Winning Resume / CV Designs for MS Word – Editable

-Start with stating your name at the top
+Start by stating your name at the top

 Then comes your professional title.
 These few words will be stated to define your professional title or phrases that define you as a person and as a professional.
 You might call yourself a problem solver, a critical thinker, a prompt decision-maker, a talented multi-disciplinarian, or a fast learner.

 Contact information comes next: First of all, you can provide your email ID, however, what needs to be remembered is that stating that funky email ID you created back in college would leave a very bad impact.
 Make sure to provide your professional email address, along with your contact number, and your social media profiles.
 Resumes these days DO NOT include photos, marital status, religious affiliation, date of birth, etc.